Guide to the Collection

-Henry Davis Minot was born in 1859 near Forest Hills, Massachusetts to William Minot (1817-1894) and Katherine Maria Sedgwick.
-Interested in ornithology from an early age, his book, Land and Game Birds of New England, (1877), was published when he was seventeen.
-Reflecting on his youth in a letter written to a friend, he stated, "I suffered from dislike to rougher sports, from a certain timidity and from want of manliness…”, preferring instead to sketch, hike, read, and write in his leisure time.
+Henry Davis Minot was born in 1859 near Forest Hills (Boston), Massachusetts, to William Minot (1817-1894) and Katherine Maria (Sedgwick) Minot.
+Interested in ornithology from an early age, his book, The Land-Birds and Game-Birds of New England (1877), was published when he was seventeen.
+Reflecting on his youth in a letter written to a friend, he stated, "I suffered from dislike to rougher sports, from a certain timidity and from want of manliness...," preferring instead to sketch, hike, read, and write in his leisure time.

-After leaving Harvard he worked at the office of Jackson and Curtis, where he began studying the potential of railroad investments.
-In 1884 he went to Mexico to report on the Mexican Central system.
-In 1885 he examined and reported on the Manitoba system in Minnesota.
-The city of Minot, North Dakota was named after Henry in 1886 when the Great Northern railway reached that point.
-He worked in St. Paul until 1887 when he became president of the Eastern Railroad in Minnesota, a new line that connected the Manitoba system to Lake Superior.
-During this time, he also developed commercial endeavors in Superior, Wisconsin, including a chamber of commerce building, Superior and Deluth Steamship, and electric streetcars.
-He was killed in a train collision in Pennsylvania on November 14, 1890.
+After leaving Harvard, he worked at the office of Jackson and Curtis, where he began studying the potential of railroad investments.
+In 1884, he went to Mexico to report on the Mexican Central system.
+In 1885, he examined and reported on the Manitoba system in Minnesota.
+The city of Minot, North Dakota, was named after Henry in 1886 when the Great Northern Railway reached that point.
+He worked in St. Paul until 1887, when he became president of the Eastern Railroad in Minnesota, a new line that connected the Manitoba system to Lake Superior.
+During this time, he also developed commercial endeavors in Superior, Wisconsin, including a Chamber of Commerce building, Superior and Duluth Steamship, and electric streetcars.
+He was killed in a train collision in Pennsylvania on 14 November 1890.

-The Henry D. Minot papers from 1866-1891, consist of correspondence, letterbooks, school notebooks, diaries, business papers, maps, printed materials, watercolors, sketches, and photographs.
-The collection is broken into four series: personal papers, ornithology, business papers, and maps.
+The Henry D. Minot papers from 1866-1891 consist of correspondence, letterbooks, school notebooks, diaries, business papers, maps, printed materials, watercolors, sketches, and photographs.
+The collection is divided into four series: personal papers, ornithology, business papers, and maps.

 Detailed Description of the Collection